 My name is Kathy Carter, and I curate Spectra.Blog – an #actuallyautistic autism resource that is most definitely about empathetic awareness and acceptance.
 Many posts are written by myself, although some will be by other contributors, and they will be credited.
 The Spectra.Blog website launched in 2017.

 Anyway, down to the juicy stuff; I am on the autistic spectrum.
-My diagnosis is high-functioning autism with an Asperger’s-type profile, so I am an Aspie!
+My diagnosis is autism with an Asperger’s-type profile, so I am an Aspie!
 Yay!
 I have a badge and everything*.
-I was diagnosed in my 40s, like many adults who begin researching autism spectrum conditions when they suspect their family member or child is autistic.
-Autism does run in our family, although I am not a fan of attaching onto other people’s labels and identities, and talking about them specifically; although suffice to say, autism spectrum conditions are ‘close to home’ for me!
+I was diagnosed in my 40s, like many adults who begin researching autism spectrum conditions when they suspect a family member is autistic.

 *I don’t have a badge.
 They don’t give you a badge.
 I wish they gave you a badge.